 This is a big departure from our other models – an Electric Ducted Fan or EDF profile model jet.
 Its about 48 inches long and has a 24-inch wingspan.
 Designed for a 55mm 5800KV EDF – but Rabid Models does not sell the EDF unit.
-Please take note regarding this model, its fairly complicated and not designed for inexperienced pilots:

 - – It must be kept as light as possible.
 Use small servos and a 1300mah 3cell battery.